 Businesses that keep computerised records which could enable individuals - either staff or customers - to be identified may need to register as data users with the Information Commissioner's Office (ICO).
 There is a small fee for registering.
+From May 2018 the General Data Protection Regulation has introduced additional protection for personal data.
 You can find out more on the ICO website.

 Selling general insurance